bjamturley/MedSchoolAtlas/Biochemistry/Protein Primer.md

 2. Ubiquitin activating enzyme E2
 3. Ubiquitin ligase E3 (this picks the target)
 # Histone code
-Modifications help determine which parts of DNA will undergo transcription.
+Modifications help determine which parts of DNA will undergo [[transcription]].